aphilippopoulos248/PokeNet/README.md

 Python side.

 `web/index.html` stays the single source of truth; the export copies it into `deploy/vercel/`.
-Re-run both commands after retraining to ship a new model.
+Re-run both commands after retraining to ship a new model - I do this every time I extend training and want the live site to reflect it.

 `deploy/vercel/app.py` is one Flask app that serves the page at `/` and the API at `/api/*` - not a split `api/predict.py`-per-route convention.
 That convention has a sharp edge: any declared entrypoint flips the whole project into "one app owns every route" mode, so a handler written only for `/api/predict` crashes when it gets hit at `/`.
-Building the whole thing as one Flask app sidesteps that rather than fighting it.
+Building the whole thing as one Flask app sidesteps that rather than fighting it - I learned this the hard way after a 500 error on the root route sent me down that particular rabbit hole.

 ## How long does this take?